lindski/mx-sdk-modelexport/README.md

 `npm start`

+The script will do the following:

+- create a folder called 'out' if it doesn't already exist
-The script will create a folder named after the project and sub folders for each module.
-Module objects will be saved to the appropriate module folder.
+- create a folder named after the project.
+If one already exists the script will exit.
+- iterate over every ModuleSecurity and ModuleDocument object and store them in module specific sub folders under the project.